stonecharioteer/blog/_posts/2021-03-10-mahabharata-instagram.md

 ---
-title: Migrating the Mahabharata Posts
-layout: post
-categories: [mahabharata, bibek-debroy]
-description: "I'm migrating my Instagram stories on my month-long trip to Hampi to read the Mahabhrata here."
+blogpost: true
+date: Mar 10, 2021
+category: Update, Reading
+tags: bibek-debroy, hampi, reading, mahabharata, letters
 ---
+# Migrating the Mahabharata Posts

 In 2016, I spent a month in Hampi to read Bibek Debroy's 10-volume translation of the Mahabharata.
 It was a life-changing experience, and I formed a bond with the author through correspondence ever since.
 I'd posted about my experience on Instagram, but I'd like to move all the posts here, for easy retrieval.

 I've migrated my Instagram posts on reading the Mahabharata in Hampi, and I've reproduced the letter to Mr. Bibek Debroy in its entirety here.

 1. [Day 1]({% post_url 2016-12-01-mahabharata-day-01 %})
 1. [Day 2]({% post_url 2016-12-02-mahabharata-day-02 %})